 01 of 18

 Although it is extremely rare and very few New Zealanders have ever seen one, the Katipo spider is the closest thing New Zealand has to a dangerous insect.
-Apparently, it bites but the chances of you encountering one are very slim.
+Apparently, it bites, but the chances of you encountering one are very slim.
 The katipo is black with a red stripe on its back, and it's about the size of a pea.
 Although its venom is not lethal, the area could get infected and you should immediately seek medical help if bitten.

 02 of 18

-These little things have recently made their way across the sea from nearby Australia.
+These little spiders have recently made their way across the sea from nearby Australia.
 The redback spider is not well suited to the colder and wetter conditions of New Zealand, though, so it is unlikely that it will ever become well established here.
 As a result, its numbers are very small and you are very unlikely to see one.
 If you do get a bite, though, you will need to be injected with the antivenom to avoid serious injury.

 03 of 18